 A. International travel is not required in order to complete the GS Certificate program.

 Global Action projects can be initiated and completed locally in partnership with local non-profit global service organizations that offer volunteer opportunities.
 Creative thinking and initiative on the part of the student, as well as demonstrating a passion for being part of the solution to a global problem are central to understanding the spirit of global action.

 Local organizations such as World Vision, Global Links, etc. offer great volunteer opportunities for globally focused work.

 How are my points awarded/recorded in the course of the program?

 A. In order to be awarded points, it is insufficient just to have experiences like travel, hosting, or global service work.
 Every experience needs to be documented on special forms, supported by photographs and other materials that show the details of these events, and submitted to the Global Studies Office for review and evaluation.
 Points are recorded in the student’s personal portfolio and updated at the end of each trimester.
-Points for coursework will be updated at the end of the year when transcripts are finalized.

 How can I share my Global Studies work with colleges?

 A. All submitted materials and forms will be stored in students’ personal electronic portfolios, currently in the form of a Google Site.
 Students are encouraged to personalize and expand their portfolios so that it becomes a cloud-based story of their development and artifacts of accomplishment, easily shareable as a showcase during the college application process.